 Publisher:

-R. Ackermann, 101 Strand
+Pub. at R. Ackermann's, 101 Strand

 Subject (Name):

 "Household goods are being piled into an open cart, which stands beside a corner house, the door being partly visible on the extreme right.
 The cart is already stacked high with mattresses, tables, &c.
 A burly muscular man stands inside it, taking things from a fat and slatternly but comely woman (right).
 She hands up a child's commode and is laden with bellows, warming-pan, chamber-pots, gridiron, &c.
 A pretty girl (left) brings a trap containing a mouse and a cage containing a bird.
 A pretty young woman is in the doorway.
 In the foreground two burly children play with a monstrous cat, surrounded by goods ready for transport.
-These are cooking utensils, mop and pail, flat-irons, &c."--British Museum online catalogue, description of an earlier state.
+These are cooking utensils, mop and pail, flat-irons, &c."--British Museum online catalogue, description of an earlier state

 Alternative Title: